-Dr Morady is Principal Lecturer in International Relations and Development in the Department of Politics and International Relations.
-He researches in the fields of international political economy, the US/Iranian conflict, and state and development in post-revolutionary Iran.
-With a PhD from the University of Leeds, he has taught at the University of Westminster since 1994.
+Dr Morady is Principal Lecturer in International Relations and Development.
+He researches the international political economy, the US/Iranian conflict, and state and development in post-revolutionary Iran.

-Dr Morady pioneered the Democratic Education Network, which is run by students in the Department of Politics and International Relations.
-This project has built links with a number of different ethnic communities in London and various key strategic partners at a national and international level, such as Turkey, Vietnam, Thailand and Peru.
-It works closely on issues such as politics, power, democracy, diversity, gender and remittance.
+Dr Morady pioneered the Democratic Education Network, a student-focused initiative based in the University of Westminster, engaging students worldwide.
+This project has built links with several ethnic communities in London and various vital strategic partners at a national and international level, such as Turkey, Vietnam, Thailand, and Peru.
+It works closely on issues such as politics, power, democracy, diversity, gender, and remittance.

-Dr Morady has been awarded 'Outstanding Teacher' in 2013, 2014 and 2016 at the Staff Appreciation Awards, run and managed by the Students Union.
-The awards recognise his outstanding commitment and contribution to support students of the Faculty of Social Sciences and Humanities.
-In 2016 he won an award for 'Excellence in Student Experience' in the university-wide Staff Achievement.
+Dr Morady has been awarded 'Outstanding Teacher' in 2013, 2014, 2016, and 2019 at the Staff Appreciation Awards managed by the Students Union.
+The awards recognise his outstanding commitment and contribution to engage and support students.

 Dr Morady is the module leader for the following modules:

 This module provides an in-depth introduction to the multi-disciplinary field of development studies.
-It introduces students to key debates in development theory and to the history of development policy and practice.
-The course encourages students to think critically about what development is, how it is carried out and what it can achieve.
-Through the module students are able to explore the ‘grand’ development theories and approaches such as modernisation, dependency, neo-liberalism and alternatives.
-The module gives students an opportunity to consider the role of these approaches in assisting or hindering progress in a globalised world, whether in terms of distribution of wealth, political change or human rights; and to further assess the relevance of various development policies to the everyday lives of people living in the global south.
+It introduces students to critical debates in development theory and the history of development policy and practice.
+Students can explore the ‘grand’ development theories and approaches such as modernisation, dependency, neo-liberalism, and alternatives.
+The module allows students to consider the role of these approaches in assisting or hindering progress in a globalised world, whether in terms of distribution of wealth, political change, or human rights; and to assess further the relevance of various development policies to the everyday lives of people living in the global south.